bilde2910/FreeField/docs/manage-poi.rst

 Location
    Shows the coordinates of each Pokéstop.
-This field is a link that can be clicked to display the Pokéstop on a map of your choosing.
-The map that is used is the one that is configured as the default navigation provider in the "Map settings" section of the administration pages.
+This field is a link that can be clicked to pan the FreeField map to the location of the Pokéstop.

 Actions
    Allows performing actions on the given Pokéstop, such as deleting it, or